TylorS167/167/README.md

 <p>

-Given a path to a value it returns a Lens that operates on that value.
+Given a path to a value and an object it returns the values contained at that path.

 </p>